PaulaJLR/PaulaJLR/README.md

 ## Hi there 👋

 I am Paula, a PhD student at the University of Waterloo, Chemistry.
-I work with biochemistry, software development for drug discovery and molecular modelling and dynamics.
+I work with computational structural biology, including software development for drug discovery and molecular modelling and dynamics.
 I am also passionate about developing visual designs for clear and compelling communication of complex science.

 - I am currently working on PROTAC drug discovery